MSF-Collaborate/msf-toolbox/GUIDELINES.md

 1. **Error Handling**: Implement consistent error handling strategies, using exceptions where appropriate.
 2. **Return Values**: Clearly define and document the return values for each method.
 Use standardized data structures where possible.
 Use JSON or JSON array where possible.
-3. **Parameter Validation**: Validate authentication parameters in the class initialisation and validate input parameters and provide meaningful error messages for invalid inputs.

 ### Adding New Classes

 1. **Purpose Definition**: Clearly define the purpose of the class before implementation.
 2. **Interface Design**: Design a clear and concise interface for the class, focusing on the primary functionalities it should provide.
 3. **Separation of Concerns**: Ensure that each class has a single responsibility and that its methods are cohesive.
+4. **Fail fast**: Design the code to ensure that any issues cause the software to fail immediately and clearly.
+During class initialization, verify authentication parameters, and validate input parameters, offering clear error messages for any invalid inputs.
+5. **Module naming**: If the purpose of the module is to extract data call it `data`, else use a name describing the service interacted with.

 ### Documentation and Comments